emberjs/ember.js/README.md

     });

     MyApp.country = SC.Object.create({
-      // Ending a property with 'Binding' tells SproutCore to
+      // Ending a property with 'Binding' tells Amber.js to
       // create a binding to the presidentName property.
       presidentNameBinding: 'MyApp.president.name'
     });